jacky-lau-mtr/portfolio/README.md

 Thanks for visiting my Github Data Project Portfolio!

-My name is Jacky and I'm currently an MA in Econ student at McGill University.
+My name is Jacky and I'm an MA in Econ graduate at McGill University.
 I am now seeking for data analyst, data scientist, and economic analyst graduate positions.

 My favorite topics for investigation are **demography (esp. immigration), labor market, health, and ESG**.
 I'm planning to work on more projects relating to ESG for my personal interest.